EddieStn/cocktail-roulette/README.md

 The live link can be found here -

 # Credits
-## Many thanks to my mentor, Chris Quinn, for his guidance
 ## Daniel_C_5p_lead for helping me with an  issue on a slack thread